ipanfilenko/cash_front/README.md

 ## Deploy API to server

 1. connect by ssh to the server
 	- `ssh root@5.187.1.53`
 2. go to workdir and run start script
 	- `cd /var/www/cash`
 	- `sh start.sh `

+## Deploy static pages to cashbro.space
+1. create build and archive it
+	- `yarn build`
+	- archive `out` folder

 ## Learn More